 For many riders, it’s not long after we get a new bike that we start looking for upgrades like a lighter wheelset, a dropper post, or some assorted carbon fiber goodies.
 Some of us don’t even wait until we buy the bike; we’re thinking about upgrades even before we plink down the paper or plastic for the original ride!
 As common as upgradeitis is, sometimes downgrading is a more appropriate approach.
 Here are a half-dozen reasons you may end up taking your bike down a notch:

 We ride our bikes hard, and parts break.
 When it comes time to replace components, we may not have the funds, or wish to expend too much of the funds we do have, to replace the component with one of comparable quality.
 Or maybe funds and parts are available, but you just don’t want to drop all that cash on an old relic or bike which is not your primary.
 This is especially true with certain components where, for marketing purposes, a bike company will upspec one or two components in key areas to lure a potential buyer into purchasing a bike, thinking it’s overall build kit is better than it is.
-I’ve seen new bikes with an XTR rear derailleur and straight Deore components throughout the rest of the bike.
+I’ve seen new bikes with a Shimano XTR rear derailleur and straight Deore components throughout the rest of the bike.

 Marketing trickery aside, buying a mass produced bike avails the buyer of price breaks based on the bike company’s ability to get volume discounts from OEMs on the components throughout the bike.
 But when the individual buyer goes to purchase the replacement part, he is not able to get the same price break, thus individual components become more expensive.
 At the individual consumer level, stepping down a level on a component may cut the price in half while still delivering 80% of the performance.

 It is not uncommon for less expensive parts to be more durable then their blingier counterparts.
 For many components, shaving grams is their selling point.
 Not only does that come with additional cost in terms of $$, but it, it also comes with additional cost in terms of fragility and potential for breakage.
-When I purchased my Yeti Seven in 2010, it came with an XTR rear derailleur which lasted all of two rides before a rock shattered its fragile cage.
+When I purchased my Yeti Seven mountain bike in 2010, it came with an XTR rear derailleur which lasted all of two rides before a rock shattered its fragile cage.
 Here was a 7” travel, aggressive all-mountain bike with carbon fiber in one of the most sensitive spots on the rig, which made little sense.
 Even setting the cost differential aside, there was no way I was going to replace it with another XTR.
 I happily “settled” for an XT, which remained on the bike, serving reliably, until I sold it six years later.
 Light weight is certainly better, all other things being equal, but all other things are rarely equal.
 There is little value in being able to scoot up the hill a little faster if the bike is broke.

 Get a Different Capability